Connecticut Gay Men's Chorus

-The Connecticut Gay Men's Chorus (CGMC) is Connecticut's first and, until 2012, its only performing arts organization composed of openly gay men — though their rules have been changed, and now any person who self-identifies as male may join, regardless of sexual orientation or preference.
+The Connecticut Gay Men's Chorus (CGMC) is Connecticut's first and, until 2012, its only performing arts organization composed of openly gay men — though their membership rules have been changed, and now any person who self-identifies as male may join, regardless of sexual orientation or preference.
 It was begun in 1986 by a small group of gay men under the directorship of Robert Read and led by him until 1992.
 Since 1986 the Chorus has rehearsed in the gymnasium of St. Thomas's Episcopal Church in New Haven.

 From 1993 to 2007 the CGMC also performed in September in Provincetown, Massachusetts, a town with a large gay population.
 The shows, sponsored by the Provincetown Business Guild, were sold out every year since the first year.
 The CGMC is a member of GALA, the Gay and Lesbian Association of Choruses, and the Arts Council of Greater New Haven.